Adriana Sklenaříková

-Adriana Sklenaříková (formerly Karembeu; born 17 September 1971) is a Slovak fashion model and actress who lives and works in France.
+Adriana Sklenaříková (formerly Karembeu; born 17 September 1971) is a Slovak fashion model, television personality, and actress who lives and works in France.
 She is a former Guinness record holder for the longest legs among female models (at almost 1.24 m).

 Early life and education

 Sklenaříková was born in Brezno to parents Miroslav Sklenařík and Zlatica Gazdiková.
 Her mother was a Slovak doctor, while her father was a Czech engineer originally from Vsetín, where her Czech surname originates.
 She also has a younger sister named Natalia, who works as a lawyer in Paris.
 At the time of Sklenaříková's birth, her parents were both students, and she was thus raised by her grandparents until she was six years old.
 Sklenaříková has gone on to comment that her father was cold and distant with her throughout her upbringing, and that he preferred her sister.

 After completing her secondary education, Sklenaříková enrolled in Charles University in Prague to study medicine.
 In 1994, her third year of studies, Sklenaříková was discovered by a French modeling agency after competing in a beauty pageant.